miguelvelezmj25/density-converter/README.md

 ## Docs

-### SCALE
+### KEEP_SCALE
-Whether to scale the output image to a larger size.
+Whether to keep the original scale or reduce in the output image.

 ### SCALE_IS_HEIGHT_DP
 Whether to interpret the scale as fixed height and not as width, if the scale is in dp.